-Sex trafficking is a growing global industry and occurs in a wide variety of venues within the sex industry, including residential brothels, online escort services, fraudulent massage businesses, strip clubs, and on the streets.
+Sex trafficking is the recruitment, harboring, transportation, or soliciting of a person for commercial sex acts through force or other forms of coercion.
+As a growing global industry, sex trafficking occurs in a wide variety of venues including residential brothels, online escort services, fraudulent massage businesses, strip clubs, and on the streets.
 Under federal law, any minor under the age of 18 who has engaged in commercial sex is a victim of sex trafficking—regardless of whether or not the trafficker used force, fraud, or coercion.
 The U.N.
-Office on Drugs and Crime reports that 54% of human trafficking victims were trafficked for sexual exploitation.
+Office on Drugs and Crime reports that 50% of human trafficking victims were trafficked for sexual exploitation globally.

 Current Efforts to End Human Trafficking

-The main federal legislation in the United States used to combat trafficking is the Trafficking Victims Protection Act (TVPA).
-TVPA was recently reauthorized as part of the Violence Against Women Reauthorization Act in 2013.
-The law includes invaluable specialist services for survivors of human trafficking, grants prosecutors new tools to go after traffickers for exploiting others, and enhances partnerships with priority countries to protect children and prevent child trafficking.
-Additionally, early in the 114th Congress, the Justice for Victims of Human Trafficking Act, a bill aimed to end the demand for illegal trade and support survivors, was signed into law.
+The main federal legislation in the United States used to combat trafficking is the Trafficking Victims Protection Act (TVPA), recently reauthorized and amended by the 115th Congress in 2019.
+The TVPA includes invaluable specialist services for survivors of human trafficking, grants prosecutors new tools to go after traffickers for exploiting others, and enhances partnerships with priority countries to protect children and prevent child trafficking.
+Additionally, the Justice for Victims of Human Trafficking Act, a bill aimed to end the demand for illegal trade and support survivors, was signed into law in 2015.
 The federal government has also worked to end human trafficking through the Department of Homeland Security’s Blue Campaign, which strives to bring those who exploit human lives to justice.